I have been contemplating, researching and carefully studying my own pack while making notes about feeding carnivores veggies.

-Their is a group of pet bloggers and feeding experts that are now on the band wagon of recommending feeding veggies with fresh meat instead of a kibble based diet...Ok- maybe it is better than kibble.
-It is like they just discovered that vegetables are good for them to eat! ( could be part of it I imagine) They are saying it is because of the micronutrients and fiber is the reason why feeding veg to carnivore pets is ok.
+There is a group of pet bloggers and feeding experts that are now on the bandwagon of recommending feeding veggies with fresh meat instead of a kibble based diet...Ok- maybe it is better than kibble.
+It is like they just discovered that vegetables are good for them to eat! (could be part of it I imagine) They are saying it is because of the micronutrients and fiber is the reason why feeding veg to carnivore pets is ok.

 Hmmmm..
 Let's explore that idea.

 I have been raw feeding dogs since 1997.
 At the time I started with feeding grated veg or steamed cooked veggies in with the raw ground meat I was feeding back then.
 I would see that vege matter come back out the rear end in the same state it went in.
 I thought....hmmm?
 Undigested carrots....and broccoli?

 I have learned a whole heck of a lot since those days of ignorance and bliss.
 I honestly cannot comprehend why some people keep promoting that it is good to feed veggies to our carnivore pets when not only is it not needed, nutritionally by them, they actually get very little to none of the so called micronutrients from veg matter either.
 So what is the actual point?
 Just look at a carnivores teeth and tell me that is for munching on vegetables.

 Vegetables are just not bioavailable to dogs and especially not to cats.